GizmoAhmed/gizmoahmed.github.io/src/content/work/xibalba.md

 A green light feature we wanted for this game was to have items that the player could store and hold, items being things like podiums and relics.
 We elected to use a similar system to <a href="https://www.minecraft.net/en-us" target="_blank" rel="noopener noreferrer">Minecraft</a>, where items are added to slots in the HUD when picked up.

 To go about this, I decided to have each slot in the HUD have its own <code>ItemSlot</code> script.
-There would also be an inventory object that keeps track of each <code>ItemSlot</code>:
+There would also be an inventory object that keeps track of each <code>ItemSlot</code>.
+An <code>Inventory</code> script reads a switch input from the player script that changes the active slot in the inventory hotbar.

 <a>
     <img